JohnErnsthausen/DAEPAK/README.md

 Getting Started with DAEPAK
 ===========================
-DAEPAK is writtien is Fortran 95 and requires a fortran compiler.
+DAEPAK is written is Fortran 95 and requires a fortran compiler.

-A choice on Windows in the MinGW environment is the [MinGW fortran compiler](http://www.mingw.org) and there is (video) suport to install this compiler.
+A choice on Windows in the MinGW environment is the [MinGW fortran compiler](http://www.mingw.org) and there is (video) support to install this compiler.
 A recent installer installed GNU Fortran (GCC) version 4.8.1.
 Another choice on Windows in [CygWin](https://www.cygwin.com) which has ha package manager.

 A [Ruby](http://www.ruby-doc.org) installation which includes the rake gem is required to utilize execute